Contributor: John Barkett, WG’09

 I hope they enjoy the talk, but I really hope they take advantage of the resources the WHCMAA offers to students.
 Each year we give $40,000 to students through the Kissick and Kinney Scholarships and through support of the Wharton International Volunteers program.
 Our alumni serve as mentors to students, sponsor field application projects, support the Wharton Health Care Business Conference, and introduce students to contacts in their networks.
 Many alumni offer students internships and full-time jobs.
 And when they graduate, the newly minted alumni can join the WHCMAA at no cost for the first year.

-Got questions or on how you can get involved with the WHCMAA, or ideas on how we better can support the students and the HCM program?
+Got questions on how you can get involved with the WHCMAA, or ideas on how we can better support the students and the HCM program?
 Send them my way.

 John Barkett WG’09